History and Heritage

 The Move to Laurelhurst

 In 1914, Mother Cabrini fulfilled her vision of establishing a “villa on a hill” when she moved her mission from Beacon Hill to the Laurelhurst campus we occupy today.
-Villa Academy’s historic, brick-clad main buildings were sited at the highest point of a 25-acre property that reaches all the way to the shores of Lake Washington.
+Villa Academy’s historic, brick-clad main buildings were sited at the highest point of a 31-acre property that reaches all the way to the shores of Lake Washington.
 Designed by celebrated Seattle architect John Graham, and completed in 1924, the structures originally housed an orphanage and elementary school, along with a convent.
 A gym was added in the late 1950s.
 The Missionary Sisters closed the orphanage in 1951 and concentrated their energies on the elementary school known as Sacred Heart Villa, which they continued to run themselves until the mid-1970s.

 Catholic and Independent

-The Archdiocese gave its approval for the governance of the school to be turned over to an independent, lay Board of Trustees in 1977.
+In 1977, the Missionary Sisters announced they would be closing Villa because they could no longer staff the school.
+A group of parents - now known as the New Founders - developed a plan to secure control of the school.
+Thanks to their extraordinary leadership the Archdiocese gave its approval for the governance of the school to be turned over to an independent, lay Board of Trustees in 1977.
 Sacred Heart Villa became Villa Academy and the city’s only Catholic independent preschool through eighth-grade school.